30th November to 5th December 2021

 Their aim is to work closely with Salisbury District Hospital for the benefit of group members, or any ostomates looking to join the group, and inform health professionals of the need for support groups for ostomates.
 They provide a friendly ear, social gatherings, support and information to patients at the stoma clinic at Salisbury District Hospital and at other hospitals when requested.

 Entering a Tree or Nativity Scene in 2021

-Subject to government regulations, the Festival will run from the 30th November to 5th December 2021.
-The application form for entering a tree or nativity scene will go on line through the St Thomas’s Church website on Wednesday 1st September and will be available until Sunday 31st of October 2021 at midnight, when entries will close.
+The festival will run from the 30th November to 5th December 2021.
+There is no charge for making an entry.
+The application form for entering a tree or nativity scene will go on line through the St Thomas’s Church website on the 1st September and will be available until the 1st of November 2020 when entries will close.

 The Rector and congregation of St Thomas’s look forward to welcoming all exhibitors, musicians, singers and visitors to the 2021 Festival.

 Here is a sample of some of the 52 entries from the 2020 festival